Skip to main content

 • make samples or working models, known as prototypes

-• test and refine designs
+• test and refine prototypes ready for production

 Working environment